dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 > function, since the NIST-approved component is regarded as assuring
 > the validity of the `hybrid` signature.
 [NIST_PQC_FAQ]

-The emphasized texts point to two things: 1) the signature scheme for one of the component algorithms must be approved and 2) that said algorithm must be properly implemented.
-This leaves some ambiguity as to whether only the algorithm must be approved and well implemented, or if that implementation must go through an approval process as well.
-As such, there is a ``scale of approval`` that developers may consider as to whether they are using at least one approved component algorithm (``1-out-of-n approved software module``), or whether the implementation of that component algorithm has gone through an approvals review (thus making an ``all approved software module``).
-The former ``1-out-of-n approved software module`` would suggest a straightforward path for FIPS-140 approvals based on the NIST guidelines; however, it is not inconceivable that using an ``all approved software module`` could automate much of the certification review and therefore be attractive to developers.
+This draft does not define a formally interpretation of the NIST statement; however, we use it as motivation to highlight some points that implementors of hybrids may wish to consider when following any guidance documents that specify that 1) the signature scheme for one of the component algorithms must be approved and 2) the said algorithm must be a well implemented or a certified implementation.
+There is a ``scale of approval`` that developers may consider as to whether they are using at least one approved component algorithm implementation (``1-out-of-n approved software module``), or whether every component algorithm implementation is individually approved (``all approved software module``).

-We provide a scale for the different nuances of approval of the hybrid combiners.
-This is related to whether the combiner needs a new approval process or falls under already approved specifications.
+We provide a scale for the different nuances of "approval" of the hybrid combiners, where "approval" means that a software implementation of a component algorithm can be used unmodified for creation of the hybrid signature.
+This may be
+related to whether a hybrid combiner is likely to need dedicated certification.

 ~~~~
 | ---------------------------------------------------------------------------------|